Opening up to people can be hard, particularly when we are feeling vulnerable. When we feel vulnerable, we may be feeling raw, exposed, and anxious.

 Don’t make them feel worse

-I have a friend who I love dearly that often does this without realizing – at least I hope it’s without realizing!
+I have a friend who I love dearly who often does this without realizing – at least I hope it’s without realizing!

 I open up and admit to something I’m scared of or bad at and her answer is pretty much always the same – Oh I’m great at that!